onedata/onedatafilerestclient/README.md

 ### Iter file content

-This method returns a Python iterator, allowing to read file in chunks of specified size:
+This method returns a Python iterator, allowing to read file in chunks of specified size.
+It accepts the following optional keyword arguments:

+- `chunk_size` - size of each chunk in bytes (default: 1048576 = 1 MB)
+- `file_path` - path to the file relative to the space
+- `file_id` - unique file ID
+- `provider` - specific Oneprovider to use for the operation

+For example:

 ```python
 >>> stream = client.iter_file_content('MyData', chunk_size=2, file_path='file.txt')